Home alarm system monitoring is sometimes confusing, and raises a lot of questions with many people.

 For medical systems, see medical alarm monitoring

-Self monitoring isn't for everybody, and you should think carefully before choosing this method.
+Self monitoring isn't for everybody, so you should think carefully before choosing this method.
+If you're busy at work, traveling, sleeping, or otherwise occupied, you may miss the alert entirely.

 Learn more about self monitoring.